A linear model of separation for western boundary currents with bathymetry and stratification: Construction and proof of validity of approximate solutions

 \textit{\textbf{Iterative construction of the interior part.}} We first consider the interior part, and we omit momentarily the subscript $\mathrm{i}$ in order not to burden the notation.
 Writing the balance for the terms of order $\eps^k$ in \eqref{L1NSrho} (arguing for now as if $\om$, $\beta$, $\nu$ were of order one), we find, for $k\geq 0$,

 It follows in particular, setting $u^k, \rho^k, p^k=0$ for $k<0$, that

-Hence we find that each term in the expansion is the sum of a geostrophic part, which remains to be determined, and of an explicit part, which is non geostrophic but completely determined by lower order terms.
-There only remains to determine $p^{k+1}$.
-To that end, we follow computations similar to the ones performed in \cref{sec:correcteurs} (see in particular \cref{lemma:structure-u-1}), and we find, for all $k\geq 0$, \be \p_t \Delta p^k + \beta \p_1 p^k - \Delta_\nu \Delta_h p^k= F^k, \ee where the source term $F^k$ depends only on lower order terms.
+Hence we find that each term in the expansion is the sum of a geostrophic part $ $, which remains to be determined, and of an explicit part, which is non geostrophic but completely determined by lower order terms.
+In order to to determine $p^{k+1}$, we follow computations similar to the ones performed in \cref{sec:correcteurs} (see in particular \cref{lemma:structure-u-1}), and we find, for all $k\geq 0$, \be \p_t \Delta p^{k+1} + \beta \p_1 p^{k+1} - \Delta_\nu \Delta_h p^{k+1}= F^{k+1}, \ee where the source term $F^{k+1}$ depends only on lower order terms.
 More precisely,